-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-At 540€ round trip Paris-Kuala Lumpur, on KLM, I cracked.
-I will never find the best price for Asia...
+At 540€ for a round trip Paris-Kuala Lumpur, on KLM, I fell for it.
+I will never find a better price for Asia...

 Because of the crisis, the majority of people prefer not to leave.
 Or do not go far.